As in any good book, the Bible stays true to its theme from its introduction, expansion through the middle, to the climax at the end.

 “Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.
 He that hath an [even just one] ear, let him hear what the Spirit saith unto the [Gentile] churches.
 (Revelation 2:9-11)

-I plagiarized the theme of the Bible from the Dresden Files book series by Jim Butcher.
+I plagiarized the title of this post from the Dresden Files book series by Jim Butcher.
 Beyond the basic escapism of well written mystery stories, the author vividly portrays hyper dimensional beings which helps me better conceptualize that “we wrestle not against flesh and blood but against spiritual wickedness in high places,” to understand what the early pagan converts understood.

 Most of all, I like how the protagonist, Harry Dresden, portrays the essential right-eous character of self-sacrifice and perseverance against insurmountable odds in the face of death.
 You just don’t find heroes like him in contemporary Christian writing, fiction or otherwise.
 Unfortunately, the main focus in Christian writing is on what sins a character doesn’t commit rather than what acts of faith they commit to.
 Unlike the imperfect leaders in the Bible like Adam, Moses, David and Paul.